 “Anything worth doing well is worth doing badly in the beginning” – Marshall Thurber

 Years later, I had an opportunity to fly with a friend, who is a flight instructor.
 On the return leg of the trip, he put me in the left seat and, with his guidance, I flew the plane home.
 All the way to landing.
-I was hooked.
-I did a happy dance. high heels and all, on the tarmac.
-I immediately enlisted him as an instructor, found a plane to rent and began the training process.
+I was hooked and did a happy dance, high heels and all, on the tarmac.
+Immediately, I enlisted him as an instructor, found a plane to rent and began the training process.
 It was fun, until….the dreaded stall recovery training.

 Welcome!
 I am pleased you stopped by.
 I write about the STONEBRDIGE .
 We all have one!
 Each STONEBRIDGE is special and unique as it represents life’s journey, past, present and future.
 It is made up of stones, elements unique to you.
 Many are unrecognized, hidden, burried waiting to be discoveed and put on display.
 While others are laying on the side looking to be put into that special spot in your bridge.

 For now, please visit my ABOUT page to learn more about the elements of my bridge that I hope to use to illustrate and spark recognition and clairity in your journey.